iam-salma/crisis-news-tracker/README.md

 CrisisAid is more than just a news site — it's your real-time window into global emergencies, designed to inform, support, and spark action when it matters most.

-Built with a powerful full-stack setup, CrisisAid pulls in live crisis updates from around the world using smart web scraping and trusted public APIs.
+Built with a powerful full-stack setup, CrisisAid pulls in live crisis updates from around the world using trusted public APIs.
 These updates are then brought to life on an interactive world map 🌐 with geo-tagged markers, country filters, and verified donation links 💸 — so you're never just a bystander.

 Whether you're tracking events, sharing updates, or looking to help, CrisisAid gives you: